spike0en/awesome-android-root/docs/android-root-guides/how-to-root-nothing-phone.md

 3. **Patch boot image:**
    - Open Magisk app on device
    - Tap **Install** → **Select and patch a file**
-   - Navigate to Downloads and select boot.img
+   - Navigate to Downloads and select boot.img or init_boot.img, as applicable.
    - Wait for patching to complete

 4. **Retrieve patched image:**